 Smith and her son lived in Pensacola until February 2011, when she lost her hotel job.
-They moved in with a relative in Atlanta, but after two of Ellijah’s tantrums, they were asked to leave.
-A friend from Fort Lauderdale invited her to stay, and told her about Wingate.
+They moved in with a relative in Atlanta, but it didn’t last.
+After two of Ellijah’s tantrums, they were asked to leave.
+Smith checked into a hotel.
+A friend from Fort Lauderdale invited her down to stay, and told her about Wingate.

-With nowhere else to go, Smith and her son slept in her 2002 Hyundai Accent in the Walmart parking lot in Lauderdale Lakes.
+With nowhere else to go, Smith and her son slept in her car, a 2002 Hyundai Accent, in the Walmart parking lot in Lauderdale Lakes.
 They stayed there for a week.